-The “Wooster” brisket is a smoked brisket recipe that I've been working on for a while.
-I've done it fat side up, fat side down, wrapped, unwrapped, rested for 2 hours, rested for 4 hours, not rested at all.. well, you get the picture.
+The “Wooster” brisket is a smoked brisket recipe that I worked on for a while.
+I’ve done it fat side up, fat side down, wrapped, unwrapped, rested for 2 hours, rested for 4 hours, not rested at all.. well, you get the picture.

 In case you’re wondering about the name, well, I douse this brisket with “Wooster” sauce (Worcestershire) every couple of hours during the initial phase of the cook to keep it moist on top.
 The flavor is on point and the liquid does a great job of working with the Texas style rub to create a perfect crust.

 - Cook Time: ~15 hours

 - Meat Finish Temp: ~200°F (93°C)

 - Heavy duty foil